btlorch/reliable-jpeg-forensics/README.md

 ## Prerequisites

-* Python packages (available from PyPI): `pip install numpy pandas tqdm h5py matplotlib Pillow imageio`
+* Python packages (available from PyPI): `pip install numpy pandas tqdm h5py matplotlib Pillow imageio tifffile imagecodecs`
 * *DCT coefficient decoder* for decoding DCT coefficients from JPEG-compressed images.
 Please follow the instructions from the [GitHub repository](https://github.com/btlorch/dct-coefficient-decoder).
 * Optional: To create JPEG images with custom compression settings, open `utils/constants.py` and change the paths to your local *cjpeg* and *djpeg* executables.